Mister Sinister: 1990s

 Not long after Scott and Jean's wedding, the X-Men learn that due to an alteration to history, their reality is about to be replaced by another.
 Believing they are about to die, the X-Man Rogue kisses her teammate Gambit, something she had not done before due to the risk that her energy absorbing abilities could harm him.
-During the kiss, she sees his memories and learns of his past relationship with Mr. Sinister.
+During the kiss, she sees his memories and learns of his past relationship with Sinister.
 The alteration to the timeline is due to Xavier's powerful mutant son Legion traveling back in time to kill Magneto before the X-Men have even formed, but accidentally killing Charles Xavier instead.
 This creates a new "Age of Apocalypse" reality where Apocalypse conquers much of the Western hemisphere and Magneto forms his own team of X-Men rebels, naming them in honor of his fallen friend Charles.
 In this reality, Sinister helps Apocalypse rule, adopts both Alex and Scott Summers as his personal soldiers, and recruits Henry McCoy (Dark Beast) as his lab assistant.
 Believing Apocalypse will ultimately destroy the Earth in his quest to eliminate the weak, Sinister still works to create a living weapon against him using DNA from Scott Summers and Jean Grey.
 The result is a powerful teenage mutant named Nate Grey.

-Later on, the timeline is restored.
-Rogue is disturbed by Gambit's connection to Sinister, which is later revealed to the rest of the X-Men.
-This drives a wedge between them and Gambit for some time.

-The Age of Apocalypse reality is seemingly erased but some of its inhabitants are transported to the original timeline.
-Dark Beast is transported to the past and experiments on several Morlocks.
-Nate Grey winds up in the modern day Marvel Universe, appearing on Earth only days after the X-Men thought their world would wink out of existence.
-Learning of Nate and his similarity to Cable, Sinister assigns Threnody to earn the young man's trust.
-When Threnody develops genuine friendship with Nate and decides to leave Sinister's employ, the Marauders are sent after her.
-Nate intervenes, killing the entire team except for Prism (though Sinister later clones the fallen again).